rlynjb/wandrr/_posts/2016-01-12-JS-Interview-Question-What-is-closure-how-why-would-you-use-one.md

 ---
 layout: post
-title: "JS Interview Question: What is a closure, and how/why would you use one?"
+title: "What is a closure, and how/why would you use one?"
 date: 2016-01-12 10:47:13
 tags:
 - javascript